margaretmf/margaretmf.github.io/keycreativewriting.md

 ## New Day - Rough Draft ##
 Oh it's a new day for the sun to shine
-From the east to the west the rays light up the day

-Every day's a new day for me and for you
-I love to feel the warmth of the sun both on you and on me

-It's a new day for the birds to chirp
-Flying high through the trees these birds really sing

-I love to sing new songs with the birds and see the blue sky up above Every day's a new day for me and for you

-Oh it's a new day for the people to move
-All around the world people are skipping and dancing

-Every day's a new day to feel the earth spin
-Oh how I love feeling moved around the same sun every day

-Every days a new day for the green grass to grow
-The grass is so green, the soil so fresh

-Every day's a new day to love this green earth
-I love to feel this green grass and run and skip outside

-Oh how every day's a new day
-I want to live each day like it's the first and the last

-It's a new day for the flowers to bloom
-They smell so good, and I love to grow like them
-Every day's a new day to be born brand new

-It's a new day for the trees to talk
-I love to talk to them too and grow my roots
-Every day's a new day for the roots to grow strong

-Oh it's a new day for our hearts to beat with love
-I love to feel all the hearts beating everywhere within

-Every day's a new day for me and for you
-I love when smiles shine through all the people everywhere

-Oh it's a new day to seize the day
-I love hearing little children laugh and play and I love seeing the neighbors wave
-Every day's a new day to meet someone new

-Every day's a new day
-Every day's a new day
-All of life's days are brand new days
+From the east to the west the rays light up the day.

+Every day's a new day for me and for you.
+I love to feel the warmth of the sun both on you and on me.

+It's a new day for the birds to chirp.
+Flying high through the trees these birds really sing.

+I love to sing new songs with the birds and see the blue sky up above.
+Every day's a new day for me and for you.

+Oh it's a new day for the people to move.
+All around the world people are skipping and dancing.

+Every day's a new day to feel the earth spin.
+Oh how I love feeling the earth move us around the same sun every day.

+Every day's a new day for the green grass to grow.
+The grass is so green, the soil so fresh.

+Every day's a new day to love this green earth.
+I love to feel this green grass and run and skip outside.

+Oh how every day's a new day.
+I want to live each day like it's the first and the last.

+Every day's a new day for the rivers to flow.
+They run so fast, and flow so well.

+Every day's a new day.
+Every day's a new day.
+And I am glad to make the most out of ever day I'm alive.

+It's a new day for the flowers to bloom.
+They smell so good, and I love to grow like them.
+Every day's a new day to be born brand new.

+It's a new day for the trees to talk.
+I love to talk to them too and grow my roots.
+Every day's a new day for the roots to grow strong.

+Oh it's a new day for our hearts to beat with love.
+I love to feel all the hearts beating everywhere within.

+Every day's a new day for me and for you.
+I love when smiles shine through all the people everywhere.

+Oh it's a new day to seize the day.
+I love hearing little children laugh and play. and I love seeing the neighbors wave.
+Every day's a new day to meet someone new.

+Every day's a new day.
+Every day's a new day.
+All of life's days are brand new days.

 <br>